microsoft/StoreBroker/Documentation/USAGE.md

     Start-SubmissionMonitor -AppId <appId> -SubmissionId <submissionId> -EmailNotifyTo <emailAddress1>,<emailAddress2>

+> By default, `Start-SubmissionMonitor` does not return any result.
+> You can provide the `-PassThru` switch if you'd like it to return back the final submission object
+> that caused it to end its monitoring loop.
+You can then capture that result and do additional
+> processing on it if so desired.

 ### Status Progression

  The following explains the common progression of a submission by status: